GSP747

 file:

-- There are three named steps in this file each of which is performed by a container image.
+- There are three named steps in this file, each of which is performed by a container image.
 The first two steps use a Google-supported builder to use

 curl

 to download the Hugo and Firebase tools.
 These two steps run in parallel.
-Using the curl builder is faster than installingcurl
+Using the curl builder is faster than installing curl

-manually. - The third step uses a standard Ubuntu container to install Hugo and Firebase after which the site is built and deployed.
+- The third step uses a standard Ubuntu container to install Hugo and Firebase after which the site is built and deployed.
 Installing Hugo and Firebase for each deployment allows you to change the version of Hugo whenever you desire while also using the latest version of Firebase.

 - The